tnevolin/openxcomextended-tftd-rework-evolution/README.md

 | Alien Origins | interrogate all five alien races |
 | Ultimate Threat | Alien Origins, Lobsterman Navigator, Lobsterman Commander |
 | T'Leth Alien City | Ultimate Threat, Squidface Navigator, Squidface Commander |

-# Thermal shock damage

-Modified thermal shock to make it more threatening to aquanaughts as well as more difficult to capture live aliens.

-* Thermal shock applies part of its damage to health stunning and injuring target at the same time.
-* Tanks are resistant to stun but not immune, thus receiving some small damage from shock.

 # Changelog